 - Better visibility and higher impact for scholarship.
 Research has shown that articles available freely online are more often cited and have greater impact than those not freely available:

 - More knowledge leads to better patient outcomes.
 Opening access to research will allow all doctors access to relevant information for decision making, leading to more effective treatments and better outcomes.
 Access to medical research is also crucial for patients and patient advocates.

 - Return on the public's investment in taxpayer-funded research.
 Open access allows the public to see the results of that investment.

 - To help achieve science's full potential by removing price barriers.
 With open access, researchers worldwide can read and build on the findings of others without restriction.

 - Improved education.
 Faculty and students will not be limited by the selection of scholarly journals their campus libraries are able to provide.

-Generally accepted definitions for a journal article in its various versions as it moves through the publication process:
+Version Terminology: Here are generally accepted definitions for a journal article in its various versions as it moves through the publication process:

 See also the VERSIONS Toolkit, which has practical advice for academic researchers as authors.